Best Budget Worksheets to Make Saving Money Fun

 Save $20 a week to build your savings up to $1000 over the year.

-This article also includes a random savings number plan, a $5,000/year plan, and a $10,000/year plan with printables.
+Use this handy printable generator to customize your plan for the year.
+And this article includes a random savings number plan, a $5,000/year plan, and a $10,000/year plan with printables.

 Great article, I never thought about this, never realised that saving money can be fun too